starnowski/posmulten/README.md

 ### Connecting to Database
 TODO

-# TODO How to start using posmulten
+# How to start using posmulten
+TODO

+# Setting maven dependency
+TODO

+# Setting default database user for RLS policy
+TODO

+# Setting RLS Policy for table
+TODO